obsidian-tasks-group/obsidian-tasks/docs/queries/grouping.md

     * The due date of the task, including the week-day, or `No due date`.
 1. `done`
     * The done date of the task, including the week-day, or `No done date`.
+1. `happens`
+    * The earliest of start date, scheduled date, and due date, including the week-day, or `No happens date` if none of those are set.

+Task properties - other:

+1. `status` (Done or Todo, which is capitalized for visibility in the headings)
+    * Note that the Done group is displayed before the Todo group, which differs from the Sorting ordering of this property.
 1. `priority`
     * The priority of the task, namely one of:
         * `Priority 1: High`